clinical-nlp/clinical-nlp.github.io/2023/call-for-papers.md

 * Clinical NLP in low-resource settings
 * Clinical NLP for clinical conversations (e.g., doctor-patient)

-The 5th Clinical NLP Workshop will be co-located with [ACL 2023](https://2023.aclweb.org/) in Toronto, Canada - July 13 or 14, 2023.
+The 5th Clinical NLP Workshop will be co-located with [ACL 2023](https://2023.aclweb.org/) in Toronto, Canada - July 14, 2023.

 ## Joint Track with MWE